blittable/rustup/src/lessons/lesson_nine/README.md

 So, 'they' dropped the cases where it was obvious and gave the heruistics a French name, 'lifetime elision rules' so no one would ask anymore questions.

-## Homework
+## Exercise

 Create a binary tree datastructure.

 Each node may have a parent, a node to the left, and a node to the right.

 Add one function/method that allows insertion of a node.

+You will almost certainly need to use lifetime annotations and possibly Box<T>.
+If you cannot complete the exercise, have no fear and keep moving forward.

 #### Related Fun:
-- For blockchain fans: [merkle-tree:] https://github.com/SpinResearch/merkle.rs/blob/a41e7d15244f422b0c226c1be5a3b8f6a6da7669/src/merkletree.rs#L11

 - A pretty node-free Graph implementation
 [Contest Algorithms, Graph:](https://github.com/EbTech/rust-algorithms/blob/master/src/graph/mod.rs)